“And I brought you into the land of Carmel, to eat the fruit thereof, and the best things thereof.”

 Those discerning a possible vocation to the traditional Carmelite charism and seeking to commit themselves wholeheartedly to the pursuit of the “one thing necessary” (St. Luke 10:42) and union with God through a religious life in imitation of the saintly contemplatives on Mount Carmel and those in the Discalced Carmelite “Holy Deserts” may write to:

-Hermits of Our Lady of Mount Carmel
+The Discalced Hermits of Our Lady of Mount Carmel

 P.O.
 Box 486

 Candidates must include their email address to receive a response.
 Letters without email addresses will not be responded to.

 Candidates should be between 18-30 years of age, but exceptions can be considered for those in Holy Orders.